 If you enjoyed reading this article consider commenting your valuable thoughts in the comments section.
 I would love to hear your feedback about the Ivy-Lee Method.
 Furthermore, share this article with your coworkers and friends to increase their productivity too.

 Did you find this article valuable?
 Want to support the author? (... and support development of current and future tutorials!).
-You can sponsor me on Buy Me a Coffee, Ko-Fi, or see the contribute page for more (free or paid) ways to say thank you!
+You can sponsor me on Buy Me a Coffee or Ko-Fi .
+Furthermore, you can become a free or paid member by signing up to this website.
+See the contribute page for all (free or paid) ways to say thank you!